huddaluni/Learn_Python/README.md

 #Encode 'Make' and 'Colour' columns and store them in new columns
 cdata['Make_Label'] = make_encoder.fit_transform(cdata['Make']) + 1
 cdata['Colour_Label'] = colour_encoder.fit_transform(cdata['Colour']) + 1
-#i am adding plus one in this code so that the encoding dosent start from zero but 1.
+#I am adding plus one in this code so that the encoding dosent start from zero but 1.
 cdata

 #I am encoding string values to run statictical analysis and making them numeric by coding them,